linrunner/tlp-doc/faq/battery.rst

 but rather a malfunction of the EC firmware, which controls all battery functions independently of the operating system.

-Solutions:
+Solution:

+* Update to the latest EC firmware – most elegantly with `fwupdmgr`, but the EC firmware is also included in Lenovo's BIOS update ISOs.
-* Reset the EC: shut down the system, then press the emergency reset hole (button) on the bottom of the ThinkPad with a paper clip
+* Reset the EC: shut down the system, then press the emergency reset hole (button) on the bottom of the ThinkPad with a paper clip.
+On older models, the EC is reset by shutting down, removing all batteries, disconnecting the power supply and pressing the power button for 30 seconds.

-* Update to the latest EC firmware (most elegantly with `fwupdmgr`)
+If the measures described above do not help, the battery or system board may be the cause.

 .. seealso::